 - Title page for the proceedings (including all editor names and contact details)

 - Foreword and any other optional preliminary matters.

 - Separate Word files for each article (zipped in a single file or part of).

 - Copyright statement where the author is not the copyright holder of the article.

 Once we have received your completed manuscript, and we are satisfied that everything has been submitted in accordance with our guidelines, the manuscript will go through our production processes.

-A preface generally comprises an overview of the conference proceedings.
-Volume editor will need to provide a preface for the proceedings.
+A Foreword generally comprises an overview of the conference proceedings.
+Volume editor will need to provide a foreword for the proceedings.
 Editors may want to discuss the conference, its scope and the speakers who have contributed to the book.
-The preface is often followed by thanks and acknowledgments to people who were helpful during the time of writing.
-Normally 1-2 pages preface is enough.
+The Foreword is often followed by thanks and acknowledgments to people who were helpful during the time of writing.
+Normally 1-2 pages foreword is enough.